Chișinău Marathon: 2024

 In 2024, the Chisinau Marathon took place in Chisinau.
 “We have been loving sport for 10 years” was the slogan of the event.
-For 10 years, the country's largest running event has helped thousands of Moldovans to discover running, and thousands of runners from all over the world have discovered Moldova.
+The country's largest running event has been held for 10 years.
+During this time, it has included many local participants and international runners traveling to Moldova.

 Athletes from 52 countries took part in the anniversary marathon, with more than 10,000 participants in total.
 In keeping with tradition, the races were held over two days.

 On September 28, the Kids Marathon took place, with over 800 youngsters taking part.
 Boys and girls competed separately in age groups: 5-6 years, 7-8 years, 9-10 years and 11-13 years.

 On September 29, the main adult races were held: 5 km, 10 km, half marathon (21,975 km) and marathon (42,195 km).
 Wheelchair athletes competed in the Marathon for All event.
 Chisinau Marathon also kicked off with Roller Run - roller races.
 There was also a free non-competitive Fun Run, a 1.5 km race for amateur runners.

 All those who managed to finish the race within the time limit were awarded finisher's medals, specially created for the anniversary marathon.
 The winners were presented with gifts and prizes from sponsors.

 The 10th Chisinau Marathon, 14-year-old Mihail Voloshin became the youngest runner ever to finish the 42,195 km Chisinau Marathon.
 Mihail first participated in the marathon at the age of 5 - the youngest age allowed for participation in the Chisinau Marathon.
 This time he managed to successfully run the main distance.

 Another special moment took place at the finish line of the 10 km race, where Gabriel Cretu proposed to Ana Hariton.
 The two have been practicing sports for many years, participating in numerous marathons.
 Gabriel chose this anniversary marathon to propose to Ana, making the 10th Chisinau Marathon a memorable one for the couple.

 The organizer of Chisinau Marathon is the public association Sports Club Sporter.
 The marathon was held with the support of the Chisinau City Hall and the General Directorate of Education, Youth and Sport of the Chisinau Municipality (DGETS), as well as the Ministry of Education and Research.
 The Police Inspectorate, Carabinieri and the Emergency Medical Assistance Service also contributed.
 The Sport for All Federation and the National Roller Sport Federation also supported the sporting event.

 About 40 companies and organizations acted as sponsors and partners for Chisinau Marathon, and the general partner was 999.md.